 As European, your citizenship gives you rights and opportunities to be involved.
 Voting, demonstrating, signing petitions, participating to debates, lobbying with other citizens, etc. can make your voice heard by decision-makers.
 You can also get engaged in NGOs specialized in advocating the transition.

 Globally, organizations from the civil society have been more and more involved in the international processes of negotiations at global level.
 The platform Beyond2015 (www.worldwewant2015.org) illustrates this trend and is co-hosted by the United Nations and the civil society.
-According to the website, the platform “will bring the priorities of people from every corner of the world to the forefront and help build a collective vision that will be used directly by the United Nations and World Leaders to plan a new development agenda launching in 2015, one that is based on the aspirations of all citizens”!.
+According to the website, the platform “will take the priorities of people from every corner of the world to the forefront and help build a collective vision that will be used directly by the United Nations and World Leaders to plan a new development agenda launching in 2015, which is based on the aspirations of all citizens”!